Lajahom123/devops-basics/docs/security/postgresql-managed-identity.md

 }
 ```

 Long-running processes must account for token expiry.
-A pool created with a token as a static password can outlive the token used to create new connections.
-Production code should refresh tokens before creating new connections or use a connection factory/pool lifecycle that can rotate credentials.
+The current implementation creates a pool with the access token available at pool creation time.
+A future hardening step should refresh tokens before creating new connections or rotate the pool when tokens approach expiry.

 ## PostgreSQL principal mapping